krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 We introduce the simple but powerful concept of a *presence*.

-This lets us reason about time, history and evolution using techniques from measure theory, topology and complex analysis.
+This lets us reason about time, history and evolution of complex systems using techniques from measure theory, topology and complex analysis.

 Classical statistics and probability theory often struggle here.
 *History*—the sequence and structure of changes in the domain over time— is